 Since 2010, the generosity of Vicki and Debbie’s family, friends, and acquaintances have raised more than $14,000 for important NET research.

-If you are interested in organizing a volunteer-run fundraising event for NETRF, be sure to check out our NETRF Event Guide and reach out to Eva May, Development Associate, at email@example.com with questions.
+If you are interested in organizing a volunteer-run fundraising event for NETRF, be sure to check out our NETRF Event Guide and reach out to our Development Coordinator, Laken Baird at firstname.lastname@example.org or call us at 617-946-1780 with any questions.